fearlessgeekmedia/fgshell/README.md

 A shell that searches your command history with fuzzy matching, remembers which directory you ran commands in, and lets you visually browse files without leaving the shell—all without installing 50 plugins.
 It's a shell designed for the 2020s, not the 1970s.

+### Design Philosophy

+**fgshell is intentionally not POSIX-compliant.** It prioritizes:
+- **Interactive usability** over compatibility with 50-year-old standards
+- **Modern JavaScript integration** for logic and data manipulation
+- **Developer experience** with fuzzy search, visual file picking, and a better history system
+- **Fast iteration** and experimentation (written in JavaScript, not C)

+If you need POSIX compliance, use bash or sh. fgshell is for developers who want a better interactive shell for the modern era.

 ## Features

 ### The Cool Stuff